KOJI-SAS/koji-dev-environment/README.md

 Then copy the `.env.dist` to `.env` and edit the `*_PORT` values to anything you want.

+### Global koji environment

 Then simply run `./install.sh` and you are set.
 Docker will automatically pull the passwords from the files without storing them in your current environment, and will create the `*-data` folders or use those that exist.
 Alternatively, you can run `docker-compose up -d` but the project's name will simply be the name of the folder you ran the command in.

+### Containers

+- `Minio`: A S3 compatible object storage
+- `Postgres`: A PostgreSQL database used in most Koji projects

+### Specific environments

+You will notice there are extra `docker-compose.{project}.yml`.
+Those files are used to setup environments related to specific client or stacks that not everyone uses at Koji.
+If you need a Metabase dashboard with a timescale database for example, you can just run `./install.sh -f metabase`.
+The argument provided with the `-f` flag corresponds to the `{project}` part of the docker-compose file.
+If you want to install multiple environment just run each one with a `-f` flag.
+I.E: `./install.sh -f project1 -f project2 ...`
+All that is done "under the hood" is running `docker-compose -p koji -f docker-compose.yml -f docker-compose.project1.yml -f docker-compose.project2.yml ...`.

+### Metabase

+- `Timescale`: Another PostgreSQL database with time-based analytics on top
+- `Metabase`: A data visualization tool.
+It islinked to the default timescale database by default in this `docker-compose`

 ## Why?